Rumors (play): Production history

 Rumors premiered at the Old Globe Theatre (San Diego, California) on September 22, 1988.

 Rumors opened on Broadway at the Broadhurst Theatre on November 17, 1988 and transferred to the Ethel Barrymore Theatre where it closed after 535 performances and eight previews.
 Directed by Gene Saks, the original cast included Mark Nelson, Lisa Banes, Christine Baranski, Andre Gregory, Ken Howard, Ron Leibman, Joyce Van Patten, and Jessica Walter.
 The scenery was by Tony Straiges, costumes by Joseph G. Aulisi, and lighting by Tharon Musser.
 The song "La Bamba" was required to be used in the play.

 Veronica Hamel, Dick Latessa, Larry Linville, and Alice Playten were among the cast replacements throughout the run.

-Baranski won the Tony Award for Best Performance by a Featured Actress in a Play, and Joseph G. Aulisi was nominated for the Drama Desk Award for Outstanding Costume Design.
+Baranski won the Tony Award for Best Performance by a Featured Actress in a Play, Joseph G. Aulisi was nominated for the Drama Desk Award for Outstanding Costume Design.

 A reading was held in September 2013, directed by Kathleen Marshall and starring Martin Short, Matthew Broderick, Andrea Martin and Julie White, with the possibility of a Broadway production.
 In March 2016, Independent Theatre Pakistan mounted a production in Lahore, Pakistan.